-Colorado Highway Crash: Fiery 28-Vehicle Pileup Closes I-70 Near Denver
+Colorado Highway Crash: Multiple People Killed In Fiery 28-Vehicle Pileup Near Denver

-A highway crash killed "multiple" people and started a large fire on Interstate 70 along the western edge of Denver Thursday, in a disaster that police say was triggered by a semi that slammed into a group of cars that were stopped in traffic.
+A highway crash killed "multiple" people and started a large fire on Interstate 70 along the western edge of Denver on Thursday, in a disaster that police say was triggered by a semitruck that slammed into a group of cars that were stopped in traffic.
 The exact number of fatalities is still unknown.

 The crash took place around 4:50 p.m. local time and involved at least 24 cars and four semis, according to Ty Countryman of the Lakewood Police Department, in an update on the crash Friday morning.

-Witnesses reported a chain-reaction of collisions, followed immediately by a large fire.
-The truck that police say started the crash was carrying a flatbed full of lumber.
-2x4s were strewn across the road like matchsticks.
+Witnesses reported a chain reaction of collisions, followed immediately by a large fire.
+The truck that police say started the crash was carrying a trailer full of lumber.
+Two-by-fours were strewn across the road like matchsticks.
 Diesel fuel also spilled on the roadway, fire officials said.

 The intense fire melted aluminum and burned as hot as 2,500 degrees Fahrenheit, said Josh Laipply, chief engineer at the Colorado Department of Transportation.

 Six people were taken to the hospital, including the driver of the semi.
 That driver, who sustained minor injuries, is now in police custody and is being charged with multiple counts of vehicular homicide, Countryman said.
-Police did not identify the driver, other than to say he's not from Colorado.
+Police did not identify the driver other than to say he is not from Colorado.

 We're over a large vehicle fire on I-70 at Colorado Mills Parkway.
 We're working to get more information. https://t.co/ulVSXN86Dr— Denver7 News (@DenverChannel) April 25, 2019

-Parts of I-70 remain closed Friday morning — and highway officials say it isn't likely to open until sometime Saturday.
-The closure caused long delays in the morning commute, with investigators still combing the area, and workers trying to clean up debris in the eastbound lanes where the crash took place.
-Westbound lanes are also closed, with motorists using a detour to avoid a bridge where the greatest damage occurred.
+Parts of I-70 remained closed Friday and likely will stay that way until Saturday morning, officials said.
+The closure caused long morning commute delays, with investigators still combing the area and workers trying to clean up debris in the eastbound lanes where the crash took place.
+Westbound lanes also were closed, with motorists using a detour to avoid a bridge where the greatest damage occurred.

 Police are still assessing the scene, trying to identify the dead and account for everyone who was involved.
 It wasn't until late Thursday night that police investigators could gain access to the worst area of the crash.

-"We are trying to put together the vast amount of cars to the vast amount of people that we're trying to get a hold of," Countryman said.

-Transportation officials are also evaluating the damage to the bridge, caused by the intense heat of the fire.
+Transportation officials also are evaluating the damage to the bridge caused by the intense heat of the fire.

 One firefighter was injured while responding to the accident, "hit by debris when potentially a tire exploded," the West Metro Fire department said.